 The Achievements of Llywelyn ap Gruffydd

 It is very difficult to sum up the achievements of Prince Llywelyn.
-He is always portrayed as Llywelyn the Last, a name totally unfitted to the man who was actually Llywelyn the First!
+He is always portrayed as Llywelyn the Last, a name totally unfitted to the man who, according to the treaty of Montgomery in 1267, was actually Llywelyn the First!

-By 1240 Llywelyn was lord or overlord of Maelienydd and Gwrtheyrnion, important border lordships often held by the Mortimers, as a baron of his half uncle, Prince Dafydd ap Llywelyn.
-This was at a time when his father and elder brother were fighting in opposition to Dafydd!
-Llywelyn seems to have subsequently concurred in the imprisonment of both his father and possibly all his brothers by Dafydd.
+By 1240 Llywelyn was lord or overlord of Maelienydd and Gwrtheyrnion in Rhwng Gwy a Hafren, important border lordships often held by the Mortimers.
+Here he was a baron of his half uncle, Prince Dafydd ap Llywelyn.
+This was at a time when his father, Gruffydd ap Llywelyn (d.1244) and elder brother (Owain Goch) were fighting in opposition to Dafydd!
+Llywelyn seems to have subsequently concurred in the imprisonment of both his father and possibly all his brothers by Prince Dafydd.

-In 1241 Llywelyn and Dafydd tasted bitter defeat at the hands of Henry III and the Mortimers and Llywelyn was forced to quitclaim away his rights in Maelienydd and Gwrtheyrnion.
+In 1241 Llywelyn and Dafydd tasted bitter defeat at the hands of Henry III and the Mortimers.
+Consequently Llywelyn was forced to quitclaim away his rights in Maelienydd and Gwrtheyrnion.
 The Mortimers obviously knew a threat when they saw one!

 After two years of fighting Llywelyn had effectively tripled the territories under his control and brought many of the Welsh lords and princes under his effective authority from the borders of Cardigan and Carmarthen in the south to Rhayadr and nearly Montgomery in the east and almost to the gates of Chester in the north, although here and there stubborn garrisons held firm against his rule.
 After further, mainly victorious campaigns, King Henry III finally recognised Llywelyn as prince of Wales, the first and last recognised native prince of Wales since Gruffydd ap Llywelyn in 1063.
 This is rightly recognised as Llywelyn's greatest achievement.
 However he failed the test as a statesman, not through military ineptitude, but probably through vanity.
 His half-uncle had been the grandson of King John of England - yet Llywelyn himself had no Plantagenet blood.
 Consequently he negotiated for a royal bride with increasing frustration that led to his defeat and total undoing.
 In 1276 he went to war with Edward I who was holding his intended bride, a granddaughter of King John, a captive, and lost the war.
 In order to obtain his bride he promised Edward that his title of Prince of Wales would only pass to his legitimate male offspring by his new bride, Edward's cousin, Eleanor Montfort.
 All could still have been well if it were not for the fact that Eleanor died giving birth to a daughter.
 Effectively Llywelyn had lost the war against time as he could not hope to find another royal bride after going to war with Edward yet again and even if he did so, he was now too old for his potential son to reach manhood before his death.
 In any case Llywelyn fell in the ensuing war with Edward and his principality escheated to the Crown and was given eventually to Edward's son, Edward of Caernarfon, later Edward II.